-For better or worse, 5 A Day Adventures was originally given away to elementary schools and libraries for free.1 The program was meant to encourage kids to eat healthy food, but it’s also, unavoidably, an interactive ad for the Dole Food Company.
+For better or worse, the 5 A Day Adventures CD-ROM was originally given away to elementary schools and libraries for free.1 It was meant to encourage kids to eat healthy food, but it’s also, unavoidably, an interactive ad for the Dole Food Company.

 I realize that a promotional CD-ROM about fruit is sort of a ridiculous thing to write about.
-It almost doesn’t matter whether 5 A Day Adventures is any good at teaching kids about fruits and veggies, because the interesting part has less to do with the food pyramid and everything to do with the bigger colliding forces at work in the worlds of education, software, and public relations that produced this thing.
+It almost doesn’t matter whether 5 A Day Adventures is any good, because the interesting part has less to do with the food pyramid and everything to do with the bigger colliding forces at work in the worlds of education, software, and public relations that produced this thing.

 There’s something alarming about the fact that there’s only a single human who lives on Banana Boulevard and there’s a cafe in town where the vegetables cook and eat other vegetables, but I assume we’re not supposed to read too much into this.

-The game tries its best to make nutrition sound like fun.
 There’s a dozen activities to do around town, each with a goofy character who teaches you about healthy eating.
 You can go to the theater to watch Pamela Pineapple put on a show where the fruits and vegetables share facts about themselves – did you know that most cauliflower is grown in California? – or you can make a healthy salad at the Salad Factory.
-At the end of each section, the game gives you a quiz, and you can earn a certificate that shows you know your fruits and veggies.
-It covers a breadth of subjects in the area of health education, but that might be why 5 A Day Adventures feels so awkward.
+At the end of each section, the game gives you a quiz, and you can earn a certificate that proves you know your stuff about fruits and veggies.
+The breadth of the material covered by 5 A Day Adventures is surprisingly large, but that’s also why the game feels so awkward.

 Quite a few different parties were invested in 5 A Day Adventures.
 Based on the credits, most of the content seems to have been designed by Dole’s director of nutrition and health Lorelei DiSogra,6 along with input from the Society for Nutrition Education.
 Besides communicating the messages of the 5 A Day Program, it also needed to be an ad for Dole, and it also covers new developments in nutrition policy, like the newly redesigned Nutrition Facts label that was mandated in the United States by the Nutrition Labeling and Education Act of 1991.
 In short, the CD-ROM had a glut of content that it needed to feature, and you can feel it bogged down by all those obligations.